wade-cheng/wade-cheng.github.io/src/blog/optimizing-compile-times/index.typ

   Connection: keep-alive\r\n\r\n"
 ```

 Then, whenever the server wishes to send a message, it can just do so over the connection.
 There's more spec to follow, but I didn't need to bother with sending data or comments---just any message will do to prod the frontend code.
-So, when the server gets the signal from `cts` to reload the page, the server sends another byte string:#footnote[Spec says to write `data: <PAYLOAD>\\r\\n\\r\\n` to send data.]
+So, when the server gets the signal from `cts` to reload the page, the server sends another byte string:#sidenote[Spec says to write `data: <PAYLOAD>\\r\\n\\r\\n` to send data.]

 ```
 b"data: reload\r\n\r\n"